 8 minsNovember 22, 2017

-Investing in any investment avenue requires some basic know-how on your part – the investor.
-Simply going by what friends and family says can do more harm than good to your hard-earned money.
+Investing in fixed deposit (FD) or public provident fund (ppf) and other investment avenue requires some basic know-how on your part – the investor.
+People get confused between fd and ppf simply going by what friends and family says can do more harm than good to your hard-earned money.
 Thus, it is imperative for you to exercise a

 certain degree of caution, self-learning, and be responsible for your investments.